jabaliKaranam/sc2_queen_injects/readme.md

 ## Usage
+### For the source code
 Recommendation is to use a hotkey to bind the running of the script to a keyboard/mouse hotkey

 Use run_injects.bat as the "application" to bind to the hotkey.

 The batch file produces a log which might be useful in fixing any issues.

+### For the exe file
+Recommendation is to use a hotkey bind to the exe file.